hutx/rc-split-layout/README.md

 ## Dependencies

-React-splitter-layout depends on React.
+rc-split-layout depends on React.
 See [package.json](package.json) for more details.

 ## Installation